There are many cheap and easy ways to add nitrogen to soil. Nitrogen is essential for healthy plant growth.

 Compost is made up of organic matter that is rich in nitrogen.
 Soil can’t absorb nitrogen from compost before the compost has broken down, so compost shouldn’t be added during highly active growth periods.

 Use compost that is made up of both brown and green organic matter.
-During fall, sprinkle a light layer of compost over the surface of the soil and then dig it in around the bases of trees and shrubs.
+During fall, sprinkle a light layer of compost over the surface of the soil and then dig it in around the bases of trees and other plants like azalea bushes.

 Gardens are more likely to be fallow during fall, giving the microorganisms in the compost time to break down.
 Once the compost has broken down, the soil will absorb the nitrogen.